 - Policy Implications

-For more policy ideas about immunizations, visit kidsdata.org’s Research & Links section on this page, the California Immunization Coalition, or Shots for School.
-Also see Policy Implications under our Health Care topic.
+For more information, see kidsdata.org’s Research & Links section or visit the California Immunization Coalition and Shots for School.
+Also see Policy Implications under kidsdata.org's Health Care topic.

 Sources for this narrative: